433rd MSG welcomes new commander

 |0

-This work, 433rd MSG welcomes new commander [Image 2 of 2], by Amn Mark Colmenares, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 433rd MSG welcomes new commander, by Amn Mark Colmenares, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT